Dawoodi Bohra: Mosques

 with the names of God and verses from the Quran engraved on its walls.
-Some Dawoodi Bohra masjids in India, such as the newly restored Saifee Masjid in Bhendi Bazaar, Mumbai, feature a fusion of Fatimid, Indian, and classical architecture.
-The masjids are usually multi-storied structures, the main prayer hall on the ground floor is used by men while women participate in prayers and sermons from large galleries on the floors.
+Some Dawoodi Bohra mosques in India, such as the Saifee Masjid in Bhendi Bazaar, Mumbai, feature a fusion of Fatimid, Indian, and classical architecture.
+Dawoodi Bohra mosques are usually multi-storied structures; the main prayer hall on the ground floor is used by men while women participate in prayers and sermons from large galleries on the higher floors.

-Building new and restoring old masjids is an important part of Dawoodi Bohra culture.
-The last half-century has seen a surge in the building of Bohra masjids across the world, especially after the landmark restoration of al-Jami al-Anwar (the mosque of al-Hakim) in Cairo in 1980.
+Building new and restoring old mosques is an important part of Dawoodi Bohra culture.
+The last half-century has seen a surge in the building of Bohra mosques across the world, especially after the landmark restoration of al-Jami al-Anwar (the mosque of al-Hakim) in Cairo in 1980.

 Markaz

 Mohammedi Park Complex (Northolt, London), the largest Bohra community center in Europe.

 A Bohra community (or jamaat) is centered around a markaz when there is no existing mosque nearby.

 Communal meals are served in dining halls called the jamaat khaana, which are generally part of the mosque complex.